sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/interleave-translation.md

 Retain all other markdown (eg. headings) as they are.

 ## Hyphenator algorithm
-This algorithm is to be applied to text within विश्वास-प्रस्तुतिः blocks, and nowhere else.
+This algorithm is to be applied to text only where explicitly required above, and nowhere else.

 ### **Part 1: Definitions and Core Principles**